☀ Solar Panels for Churches

 Notable architects in the Catholic parish estate

 Many UK Catholic parishes are listed Grade II or Grade II*, with significant architectural heritage.
-Key architects whose work appears in our Catholic parish projects:
+Understanding which architect designed your building helps anticipate what heritage bodies will expect and which amenity societies may be consulted:

 • E.W.
-Pugin and Peter Paul Pugin (sons of A.W.N.) — Manchester, Liverpool, Cardiff parish work
+Pugin and Peter Paul Pugin (sons of A.W.N.) — Manchester, Liverpool, and Cardiff parish work

 • George Goldie — multiple Northern parish churches

 • J.A.
-Hansom — Plymouth Cathedral and parish work
+Hansom — Plymouth Cathedral and South West parish work

 For Pugin and other major-architect Catholic buildings, we engage the Pugin Society and other relevant specialist amenity societies early in the design phase.
-Their input on visual treatment significantly influences Listed Building Consent decisions.
+Their input on visual treatment significantly influences LBC decisions.
+A pre-application discussion with Historic England that mentions Pugin involvement will prompt closer scrutiny — plan accordingly.

 Practical next steps for Catholic parishes

-1. Initial conversation with parish priest — alignment on mission case
+1. Initial conversation with parish priest — confirm mission case alignment with Laudato Si’ and diocesan environment strategy

-3. Request a free desk feasibility from a specialist Catholic-experienced installer
+3. Request a free desk feasibility from a specialist installer experienced in Catholic diocese work

-Request a free Catholic parish feasibility.
+For a free Catholic parish feasibility covering system size, cost, funding map, and consent route, request via our quote page.
 See also our Catholic parishes vertical page and our grants and funding guide.

 Related reading